 The Practice Prize Competition recognizes the outstanding application of OR by practitioners in Canada and it attracts quality papers to the CORS Annual Conference.

 The Prize Committee will determine, at its discretion, First, Second and Honourable Mention awards and the distribution of up to $1800 in prize money according to the extent to which the finalists have reported on a completed, practical application with results that had a significant, verifiable and (preferably) quantifiable impact on the performance of the client organization.
 Every member of the winning teams receives a certificate.

 The applicant must be a resident of Canada.
 The submission must include work completed over the last two years, but the entire project may have taken place over a longer period.
 The project may include published work, but it cannot have been previously submitted to this competition.

-By March 31, 2017 submit e-copies of the following to Mikael Rönnqvist, Chair of the Practice Prize Committee.
+By February 28, 2020 submit e-copies of the following to Mikael Rönnqvist, Chair.